thiago-you/bluetooth-mini-printer-library/README.md

 This new implementation is designed to Android Studio and are using the library "androidx" to work better on android newer versions.
 It has a much simpler interface and UTF-8/ISO-8859-1 (Latin) charset compatibility.

 ### DEMO
-You can use the activities under demo folder to quickly test the library and have a example to your own implementation.
 An demo implementation can be found into [demo repository](https://github.com/thiagoyou/bluetooth-mini-printer-demo)

 ### Improvements
     - Simple interface